nigeljohnson73/coin73/miners/README.md

 ## pre-requestites

- * Currently requests and pysocks are required. `pip3 install requests[socks]` will handle that for you
+ * Currently requests and pysocks are required. `pip3 install requests[socks]` will handle that for you;
  * I am very sure that python 3 is required.
-Tested on Python 3.7
+Tested on Python 3.7;
- * Requires a SOCKS proxy to handle TOR requests
+ * Requires a SOCKS proxy to handle TOR requests.

 ## Operation